culdev/bearded-stuff/backup/readme.txt

-These scripts rely on backup-manager to tar backup folders before they are executed.
+The dropbox scripts rely on backup-manager to tar backup folders before they are executed.